northstowekarate/northstowekarate.github.io/posts/2025/06/07/index.md

 ## Grading

 75 students graded from Cambridge University Karate Club, Northstowe Karate Club and Cambridge Karate Dojo.
-The standard was very high all 75 students, includind 10 from Northstowe Karate Club, passed.
+The standard was very high all 75 students, including 10 from Northstowe Karate Club, passed.
 Congratulations!